shri30yans/Consoles_India_DiscordBot/readme.md

     <a href="https://t.me/Consoles_India"><img src="https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white" style="padding: 10px;"></a>
     <a href="https://discord.gg/4WqnrD3sRx"><img src="https://dcbadge.vercel.app/api/server/4WqnrD3sRx?style=for-the-badge" style="padding: 10px;"></a>
 </div> <br>
+A Discord bot that helps you secure in-demand products.
+It leverages asynchronous multi-site scraping to provide real-time availability updates, ensuring that you never miss any drops.
+Originally created for PS5 and XSX stock notifications in India.

+### Stockchecker only
 Check out the [Stock checker only](https://github.com/shri30yans/Consoles_India_StockNotifier) version for only stock notifications without the Discord Bot.

 ### Features
-* Multiplatform Asynchronous scrapping.
+- Multiplatform Asynchronous scrapping.
-* Notifications on Discord, Twitter and Telegram.
+- Notifications on Discord, Twitter and Telegram.
-* Supports both Requests library and Playwright for Headless Browser mode scrapping.
+- Supports both Requests library for traditional scrapping and Playwright for Browser based scrapping.
-* GUI in Tkinter to see live updates of stocks on all the platforms.
+- GUI in Tkinter to see live updates of stocks on all the platforms.
-* Database Integration for User Rep in Trade channels.
+- Database Integration for User Rep in Trade channels.
-* Create and use custom Trade channels.
+- Create and use custom Trade channels.
-* Sending custom messages on command using Tags.
+- Sending custom messages on command using Tags.
+- Comprehensive Logging

 ### Platforms currently supported